tigrawap/Flask-Starter/readme.md

 # Flask-Starter

 Structure of Flask project easily used both for small and big apps.
-Includes great communication layer, between APP and client
+Includes great communication layer, between APP and client.

 ##Zen##

 I see a lot of questions from Flask beginners, how to add some content to every page.
-How to write in DRY style in Flask, etc ,etc
+How to write in DRY style in Flask, etc, etc.

 But the point is, that most of people do it with function-based Views.
 Well, actualy nothing wrong with it, you can decorate them, you can add pre-request and after-request handles.
 But common, this is a mess.